binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

  We don't want our applications being bullied and failing securely.
  We want them to not fail at all in production, but rather defend themselves.

     The project defines a conceptual framework and methodology that offers prescriptive guidance to implement intrusion detection and automated response into your applications.
 Providing attack awareness baked in, with real-time defences.

     AppSensor provides > 50 (signature based) detection points.
 Provides guidance on how to respond once attack identified.
 Possible actions include:

-logging out the user,
+    * logging out the user
-locking the account or notifying an administrator, more than a dozen response actions are described.
+    * locking the account or notifying an administrator
+    * more than a dozen response actions are described.

 ## 4. SSM Risks that Solution Causes
 > Are there any?
 If so what are they?